shileilei/learngit/readme.txt

 Git tracks changes of files.
 12345
 devbranch
-Creating a new branch is quick AND simple.
+Creating a new branch is quick & simple.